-- 15 directed electives, which will be selected with the graduate committee to best meet the student’s needs and career goals.
-Subjects of study may include, but will not be limited to, neuroscience, music therapy methods, research methods, statistics, teaching methods, and developmental science.
+- 15 directed electives, which are selected with the graduate committee to best meet the student’s needs and career goals.
+Subjects of study may include, but are not limited to, neuroscience, music therapy methods, research methods, statistics, teaching methods, and developmental science.

-- The program will culminate with a final exam and completion of a substantial piece of original research.
+- The program culminates with a final exam and completion of a substantial piece of original research.

 Effective Fall 2021